Counterparts (Rush album): Recording

 The album was recorded from April to June 1993 at Le Studio in Morin-Heights, Quebec, and McClear Pathé in Toronto.
 The 8-track demos were transferred onto the studio's 24-track recorder and became guide tracks for the band to follow and re-record their parts.
 Lifeson recorded his parts onto analogue tape; the rest were put down digitally.
 With Peart having less time to record his parts, he put down 11 tracks in three days.
 Lifeson said Shirley adopted a "very direct" way of recording the instruments to capture as little resistance from the microphones to the tape machine as possible.
 Though various effects were explored with later, Lifeson commented on the simplicity of recording: "It was just a matter of plugging into the amp and miking it".
 He'd resisted the idea of recording his guitars outside of the studio's control room for the past 12 years, but Shirley talked him into playing in the studio room.
 After a few days, Lifeson enjoyed the experience and wanted to continue recording in this manner: "You could feel the wood of the guitar vibrating against your body, and it was more susceptible to that really cool feedback, and it was your own little world; it was a little bit of an escape."
-Lee used a 1960s Fender jazz bass and Lifeson played Les Paul, Fender Telecaster and PRS guitar models.
+Lee used his 1972 Fender jazz bass and Lifeson played Les Paul, Fender Telecaster and PRS guitar models.
 He often combined the Les Paul and Telecaster, along with acoustic guitars, to create a single sound.

 Upon completion, the album was mastered by Bob Ludwig at Gateway Mastering in Portland, Maine.
 The album's title was decided upon after the music was finished.
 Rush had difficulty in selecting the running order on Counterparts partly due to the fact that it was easier to separate the album with two sides of a vinyl.
 To help, Lifeson listed each track on a magnetic board so they could play around with the order until they had one that they were happy with.
 Lifeson drew a graphical representation of the mood for each track which helped them select an order which Lee said helps "to ease you out of the record" as much of the album had an aggressive edge.
 The band had planned to release the album earlier but Lifeson said that would have meant starting the tour earlier, but no members were keen to do so.